-would need half the (encoding and decoding) delay of separate coding; this translates into a 2-dB power saving for a wide class of source-channel pairs [4].
-Such substantial potential benefits provide an incentive for adopting and integrating JSCC in today's resource strapped wireless communications systems.
-Some other advantages of JSCC over separate sourcechannel coding were quantitatively characterized in [5].
-For lossy coding, a variety of different JSCC schemes have been proposed (such as [6] - [14] and many others).1 It is also known that if a channel is well-behaved (ergodic) and has memory, then its capacity is strictly greater than the capacity of its memoryless counterpart (a channel with identical onedimensional transition distribution) realized via ideal (infinitedepth) block interleaving [17], [18].
-Consequently, a communication system can be designed to take advantage of the channel's memory and perform better than a system that discards such memory via interleaving.
-Furthermore, effective use of the channel's soft-decision information can improve capacity and system performance over hard-decision decoded schemes (e.g., see [19] - [22]).
+T IS well known that the separate treatment of source and channel coding, which is justified by Shannon's source-channel coding separation theorem [3], is not optimal in the presence of complexity and delay constraints.
+For example, in a recent information theoretic study [4], it has been shown that the error exponent for joint source-channel coding (JSCC) can be twice as large as the exponent for separate source and channel coding.
+Hence, for an identical overall probability of error, JSCC would need half the (encoding and decoding) delay of separate coding; this translates into a 2-dB power saving for a wide class of source-channel pairs [4].
+Such substantial potential benefits provide an incentive for adopting and integrating JSCC in today's resource-strapped wireless communication systems.
+Some other advantages of JSCC over separate source and channel coding were quantitatively characterized in [5].
+For lossy coding, a variety of different JSCC schemes has been proposed (such as [6]-[14] and many others).1 It is also known that, if a channel is well behaved (ergodic) and has memory, then its capacity is strictly greater than the capacity of its memoryless counterpart (a channel with an identical 1-D transition distribution) realized via ideal (infinite depth) block interleaving [17], [18].
+Consequently, a communication system can be designed to take advantage of the memory of a channel and perform better than a system that discards such memory via interleaving.
+Furthermore, effective use of the softdecision information of a channel can improve capacity and system performance over hard-decision-decoded schemes (e.g., see [19]-[22]).

-In this work, we investigate the JSCC problem for softdecision demodulated time-correlated fading channels.
-Our objective is the design of effective schemes having low encoding delay and complexity that aptly exploit the source statistics as well as both the channel's soft-decision information and statistical memory without the use of channel error correcting codes and channel interleaving.
-Such schemes have pertinent applications in wireless communications including mobile radio and sensor networks, where the mobile or sensor has stringent processing and encoding delay constraints, while the fusion center or the base station has sufficient decoding resources.
-For this purpose, we use the recently introduced non-binary noise discrete channel with queue based noise (NBNDC-QB), which is a binary input 2^{q} -ary output channel (where $q \ge 1$ is an integer) with 2^{q} -ary stationary ergodic Mth order Markov noise in [23] - [25].
-This model features closed form expressions for its transition probabilities, noise entropy rate and autocorrelation function, making it amenable for tractable analytical performance analysis and code design.
-It is also shown in [24], [25] that the NBNDC-QB can accurately represent (in terms of channel capacity and noise autocorrelation function) the correlated Rayleigh discrete fading channel (DFC) used with antipodal signaling and q-bit soft-decision (non-binary) output quantization.
+In this paper, we investigate the JSCC problem for softdecision-demodulated time-correlated fading channels.
+Our objective is the design of effective schemes having low encoding delay and complexity that aptly exploit the source statistics and both the soft-decision information and statistical memory of a channel without the use of channel error-correcting codes and channel interleaving.
+Such schemes have pertinent applications in wireless communications, including mobile radio and sensor networks, where the mobile or sensor has stringent processing and encoding delay constraints, whereas the fusion center or the base station has sufficient decoding resources.
+For this purpose, we use the recently introduced nonbinary noise discrete channel with queue-based (QB) noise (NBNDC-QB), which is a binary input 2^q -ary output channel (where $q \ge 1$ is an integer)